 What is Bankruptcy & How Can a Bankruptcy Lawyer Help?

 Bankruptcy is a proceeding under Federal Law (title 11 of the United States Code) in which a person can be relieved from the legal responsibility to repay some or all of his or her debts.
 The primary goal of most bankruptcy filings is to obtain a “discharge,” which is often spoken of as getting a “fresh start.”
 Being overextended can be debilitating and often leads to medical conditions, depression, marital problems, and prevents individuals from meaningfully contributing to society.
 If you are looking for a way to regain financial freedom, work with a bankruptcy lawyer near you.
 A lawyer will be able to walk you through all of your options and advise on the best way to proceed given your unique circumstances.
-Call us today if you are searching for legal assistance in Raleigh, NC or any of the surrounding areas such as Raleigh, Apex, Garner, and Morrisville!
+Contact our collection attorney today if you are searching for legal assistance in Raleigh, NC or any of the surrounding areas such as Raleigh, Apex, Garner, and Morrisville!

 Our Debt Attorney Helps Clients Better Understand the Process